 David Bergelson, Judgment: A Novel

-- Translated by Harriet Murav and Sasha Senderovich, with Critical Introduction and Notes by the translators.
+- Translated by Harriet Murav and Sasha Senderovich; Critical Introduction & Notes by the translators.

 - Published in the Northwestern World Classics series (Northwestern University Press, September 2017).
 Order your copy here (or, better yet, through your local bookstore)